 From Narragansett, Rhode Island, Shore grew up listening to his father playing Bach on his home piano and would often sing along as a toddler.
 After starting piano lessons at a young age he began studies with famed educator Hal Crook as a teenager.
-Shortly thereafter Shore was awarded a full scholarship to Berklee College of Music where he entered in Fall 2005.
-During his time there, under the mentorship of Danilo Perez, he performed in a young musicians ensemble in the Panama Jazz Festival, learning from Wayne Shorter, Brian Blade, John Patitucci and many others while there.
+Shortly thereafter Shore was awarded a full scholarship to Berklee College of Music.
+During his time there, under the mentorship of Danilo Perez, he performed in the Panama Jazz Festival, learning from Wayne Shorter, Brian Blade, John Patitucci while there.

-He graduated in 2009 and shortly after moving to New York, had a brief stint with singer Gretchen Parlato, touring with her band in early 2010 and then performing at the Stockholm Jazz Festival with her later that year.
-Since then he has continued to appear as both leader and sideman at venues such as Carnegie Hall, The Kennedy Center, The Blue Note, and jazz festivals around the globe.
-He has had the opportunity to perform or record with musicians such as Theo Bleckmann, Gretchen Parlato, Ferenc Nemeth, Gilad Hekselman, Ben Monder, Kurt Rosenwinkel, Kendrick Scott, Mark Giuliana among many others.
+He moved to New York shortly after graduating, and had his first serious performing experience with acclaimed singer Gretchen Parlato- touring the US and internationally with her band, including the Stockholm Jazz Festival.
+Since then he has become one of the most in-demand pianists in New York, appearing as both leader and sideman at historic venues like Carnegie Hall, The Kennedy Center, Jazz at Lincoln Center, the Blue Note, and jazz festivals around the globe.
+He has had the opportunity to perform, tour and record with musicians such as Theo Bleckmann, Gretchen Parlato, Chico Pinheiro, Don Braden, Sara Gazarek, Ferenc Nemeth, Gilad Hekselman, Dayna Stephens, Noah Preminger, Ben Monder, John Hollenbeck, Mark Giuliana, Petros Klampanis among many others.